This policy applies to business that meet the following criteria.

 TNFD operates on a voluntary basis, so there are no formal penalties for noncompliance.
 However, failure to comply with or integrate TNFD recommendations could lead to reputational risks, reduced stakeholder confidence, and missed opportunities in nature-related financial markets.

-Request a demo to see how Greenplaces can help you maintain best-in-class ESG reporting for TNFD compliance.
+Request a demo to see how Greenplaces can simplify your TNFD-aligned nature disclosures and elevate your overall ESG reporting.